 Maaike Hornstra is a postdoctoral researcher at NIDI.
 Her research interests include family structures, parent-child relationships, and life-courses.
-She holds a Research Master’s degree in Sociology and Social Research from Utrecht University.
+She holds a Research Master’s degree in Sociology and Social Research from Utrecht University and a PhD degree in Sociology from the University of Amstyerdam.
 In her research for the MYMOVE project, she will examine the long-term consequences of childhood internal mobility, focussing specifically on the role of the family context.

 - Hornstra, M., Kalmijn, M., Ivanova, K (2022), Dissonant relationships to biological parents and stepparents and the well-being of adult children.
 Journal of Social and Personal Relationships 39 (3): 481-504.